mlange-42/arche/docs/content/guide/_index.md

 take a look at the great [**ECS FAQ**](https://github.com/SanderMertens/ecs-faq) by Sander Mertens, the author of the [Flecs](http://flecs.dev) ECS.

 {{< notice style="blue" icon="lightbulb" title="Tip" >}}
-Inline code referencing parts of Arche's API is linked to the API reference, like here: {{< api ecs World >}}.
+Inline code referencing Arche's API is linked to the API reference, like here: {{< api ecs World >}}.
 {{< /notice >}}